 All dash cams record video as short clips, and then begin overwriting the oldest clips when the memory card is full.
 However, look for one with a G-sensor which will activate when an impact is detected as this will protect the current clip so it doesn’t get deleted.

-We’ve already mentioned some dash cams include a second camera which faces backwards and records the view out of the rear window or the cabin.
+Some dash cams come with a second camera which faces backwards and records the view out of the rear window or the cabin.
 For most people, the rear view camera is well worth the extra money, though if you have a 12V accessory socket in your boot as well as at the front of the car it can work out the same price – or cheaper - to buy two separate dash cams, but you then have two memory cards with separate videos.